Honours: Thesis (Part A) (11619.1)

 According to the Health Practitioner Regulation National Law Act 2009, pharmacy practitioners (registered pharmacists) and education providers are obliged to report ‘notifiable conduct' to the Pharmacy Board of Australia to prevent the public from being at risk of harm.

 Education providers are also required, under s.143 of the National Law, to make mandatory notifications about students if the provider reasonably believes:

 - a student enrolled with the provider has an impairment that, in the course of the student undertaking clinical training, may place the public at substantial risk of harm; or

 - a student for whom the provider has arranged clinical training has an impairment that, in the course of the student undertaking the clinical training, may place the public at substantial risk of harm

-All concerns raised within the Discipline of Pharmacy or by clinical preceptors will be reviewed by the Head of Discipline and the Course Convener before any reporting action is taken.
+Before any reporting action is taken, all concerns raised within the Discipline of Pharmacy or by clinical preceptors will be reviewed by the Head of Discipline and the Course Convener.

-For further information, please refer to the Australian Health Practitioner Regulation Agency Pharmacy Guidelines for Mandatory Notifications available at: https://www.ahpra.gov.au/Notifications/mandatorynotifications/Mandatory-notifications.aspx
+Please refer to the Australian Health Practitioner Regulation Agency Pharmacy Guidelines for Mandatory Notifications available at: https://www.ahpra.gov.au/Notifications/mandatorynotifications/Mandatory-notifications.aspx.